BrendoCosta/dodoco-launcher/README.md

 ### Run

-Run the launcher directly from the source code
+Run the launcher directly from the source code:

 ```sh
 dotnet run